-- Click Filter is Off/Filter is On.
-1. - In the Filter dialog box, do the following for each entity you want to filter:
+- 1. Click Filter is Off/Filter is On. - 2.
+In the Filter dialog box, do the following for each entity you want to filter:

-If you select the operator Like or Not Like, you can use the % wildcard character to represent 0 or more characters, and the \ wildcard character to represent exactly one character.
-If you select the operator In or Not In, type a comma to separate
+From the left drop-down list Select an entity.
+From the middle drop-down list Select an operator, such as, Like, <>, Not Like, In, Not In.
+In the text box Type the criteria (case-sensitive) for the selected entity.
+If you select the operator Like or Not Like, you can use the % wildcard character to represent 0 or more characters, and the wildcard character to represent exactly one character.
+If you select the operator In or Not In, type a comma to separate values.